-“It was in a meeting where I was reporting on the support for hospital programs that we’d been receiving from foundations and donors, when Mary spoke up and asked if there would soon be a way for staff to make small gifts of our own,” recalls Dyan Sublett, President, MLK Community Health Foundation.
-“Mary’s enthusiasm excited all of us there that day and we decided to start right away on creating our employee giving program.”
+"It was in a meeting where I was reporting on the support for hospital programs that we'd been receiving from foundations and donors, when Mary spoke up and asked if there would soon be a way for staff to make small gifts of our own," recalls Dyan Sublett, President, MLK Community Health Foundation.
+"Mary's enthusiasm excited all of us there that day and we decided to start right away on creating our staff giving program."

 “You can’t see the need in this community and not want to give.” —Mary Weiler, Director, Medical Staff Administration

-Director of Medical Staff Administration, Mary was the 50th employee hired at the Martin Luther King, Jr. Community Hospital.
+As the Director of Medical Staff Administration, Mary was the 50th employee hired at the Martin Luther King, Jr. Community Hospital.
 She grew up less than 10 miles from the hospital and today she lives between Hawthorne and El Segundo.